jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * Can you describe your workflow when you create a script?
 * What is GIT?
-Answer: It's a distributed version control system.
+Answer: It's a free and open-source distributed version control system developed by Linus.
 * What is a dynamically/statically linked file?
 Answer: A file linked to dynamic library/static libary.
 dynamic library: The library code is position independent.
 Needs to be available